CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 In the list of MCM settings that follow, the "Config setting" lines refer to that setting's variable name under the `[default_settings]` section in the above file, and the "Default" is its default value defined there.

 # MCM Menu: General Settings
-## Show item quick info card
-* Config setting: `show_item_card`
-* Default: `true`

-If enabled, a small display will be shown beside a pickup item's primary interaction prompt, showing its weight and value and (optionally, with *Utjan's Item UI Improvements* addon) indicator dots for the condition of weapon/armor parts.
 ## Show device battery percentage
 * Config setting: `show_item_charge`
 * Default: `true`

 If enabled, the battery charge of devices that use power (or the batteries themselves) will be appended to the name of the item.
-## Show quantity for multi-use items
+## Show gear condition percentage
-* Config setting: `show_multi_uses`
+* Config setting: `show_gun_condition`
 * Default: `true`

-If enabled, the number of uses in a multi-use item will be displayed beside the prompt when more than one remains.
+If enbabled, the condition of weapons will be appended to the name of the item.
-## Show icon for favorites/junk on the item card
-* Config setting: `sp_flag_favejunk`
-* Default: `true`

-If enabled, items marked as Favorites or Junk with *Sorting Plus* will display the appropriate icon on the item card.
-> [!IMPORTANT]
+> [!NOTE]
-> Requires the *Sorting Plus* addon.
+> This option is disabled by default in GAMMA, which does not use condition for guns.
 ## Show gear condition percentage
 * Config setting: `show_item_condition`
 * Default: `true`

-If enbabled, the condition of weapons, outfits and headgear will be appended to the name of the item.
+If enbabled, the condition of outfits and headgear will be appended to the name of the item.
-> [!NOTE]
-> This option is disabled by default in GAMMA, which does not use item condition.
 ## Show condition/charge level in color
 * Config setting: `show_condition_color`
 * Default: `true`